 Content development has become a sensational means of sharing information over the internet.
 Even non-technical users got the ability to publish content easily and quickly on the World Wide Web.
 All this is possible because of the easy-to-use content management tools widely used by firms, news organizations, educational institutions, and other businesses.
 This tutorial will teach you about the concept of CMS and why it is widely accepted.

 What Is Content Management System?

-Content Management System (CMS) can be defined as a tool or software program containing a set of interrelated programs used for creating and managing different digital or online content.
-Some famous examples of CMS software are Joomla, Drupal, WordPress, TYPO3, etc. The typical use of CMSes are in two areas:
+A Content Management System (CMS) can be defined as a tool or software program containing a set of interrelated programs used for creating and managing different digital or online content.
+Some famous examples of CMS software are Joomla, Drupal, WordPress, TYPO3, etc. The typical use of CMSes is in two areas:

 - Enterprise Content Management (ECM) and

 In most cases, it can support many users, letting them work in the association.
 For example, WordPress makes it possible to create many administrative users with different privileges, making the work progress in parallel.
 Content management systems also comprise text, layout, and design features like the facility to upload multimedia content like photos, videos, audio, maps, or any source code.

 Components of Content Management System

 A content management system is composed of two major components.
 These are:

 - A content management application (CMA) is a graphical user interface that allows users to create, delete, modify, and publish content without the knowledge of HTML or other programming languages necessary to create web pages.